bobblyJack/cpfl/README.md

     would require access to actionstep data ? maybe not. just names i guess ? could key a file id in and save stuff locally based on that ?

-# production steps - to do when publishing
+# to do
-- change app ID URI to prod host
+tidy this up.
-- if ever deployed on different tenant, they can change config.json to their values
+need to sort out selecting a client matter and saving/loading that before i can handle the balance sheet. so active matter first then balance sheet